[Downloadable versions of this transcript, the presentation deck, and other materials are available in the Resource Center].

 Keywords should also match the purpose of the landing page.
 The purpose of the keyword needs to match the purpose of the landing page, or you’re not very likely to rank.

 Find existing semantic relevance between the keywords that the client wants and the website.
-And if that relationship is not there, ask your client, if you want this commercial term, are you willing to build a commercial page?
-If you want this informational term, are you ready to build an informational page?
+And if that relationship is not there, ask your client if you want this commercial term.
+Are you willing to build a commercial page?
+Are you ready to build an informational page if you want this informational term?
 And if the answer is no, then they can’t have that keyword.
 This has more to do with your salesmanship than anything else.

 The keyword topic and client should have a semantic, contextual, or syntactic match to the pages.

-And keywords need to respect the right density and should be in correct keyword groups.
+And keywords must respect the right density and be in the correct keyword groups.

 [slide: For Our Partners]